javiguerra777/terraform-s3-project/README.md

     terraform apply
     ```

+4. When prompted enter a bucket name of choice for your s3 bucket (this value must be unique)

-4. Confirm the apply step by typing `yes`.
+5. Confirm the apply step by typing `yes`.

+6. If you go to your AWS S3 buckets you can see the newest s3 bucket you created

 ## Variables